-Jacob Benjamin Gyllenhaal was born on December 19, 1980 in Los Angeles, California.
-He is an Oscar-nominated actor, perhaps best known for his critically acclaimed performances in films such as "Brokeback Mountain," "Nightcrawler," and "Donnie Darko," among others.
+Jacob "Jake" Benjamin Gyllenhaal was born on December 19, 1980 in Los Angeles, California.
+He is an Oscar-nominated actor known for his critically acclaimed performances in films such as Brokeback Mountain, Nightcrawler, and Donnie Darko, among others.

-Gyllenhaal's father is film director Stephen Gyllenhaal and his mother is film producer and screenwriter Naomi Foner and so, he began acting at a very young age.
-He made his debut as Danny Robbins (Billy Crystal's son) in the 1991 film "City Slickers."
-Throughout the 1990s, he continued to appear in films, including "A Dangerous Woman" (alongside his famous sister, Maggie Gyllenhaal) in 1993 and "Homegrown" in 1998.
+Gyllenhaal's father is film director Stephen Gyllenhaal, and his mother is film producer and screenwriter Naomi Foner, so he began acting at a very young age.
+He made his debut as Danny Robbins (Billy Crystal's son) in the 1991 film City Slickers.
+Throughout the 1990s, he continued to appear in films, including A Dangerous Woman (alongside his famous sister, Maggie Gyllenhaal) in 1993 and Homegrown in 1998.

 Gyllenhaal attended Harvard-Westlake School in Los Angeles and went on to study Eastern religions and philosophy at Columbia University in New York City, dropping out after two years to further pursue his career in acting.
-His big break came in 2001 after landing the titular role in "Donnie Darko," which would go on to become a cult favorite and earn great critical acclaim.
+His big break came in 2001 after landing the titular role in Donnie Darko, which would go on to become a cult favorite and earn great critical acclaim.

-After starring in such films as "The Good Girl" and "Moonlight Mile" in 2002, he would land the leading role of Sam Hall in the Hollywood blockbuster "The Day After Tomorrow".
-2005 turned out to be a monumental year for the young actor with "Proof" and "Jarhead," and propelling him into superstardom with his portrayal of Jack Twist in the highly lauded "Brokeback Mountain."
-His performance earned him his first Academy Award nomination in 2006 (along with a win at the BAFTAs in London).
+After starring in such films as The Good Girl and Moonlight Mile in 2002, he would land the leading role of Sam Hall in the Hollywood blockbuster The Day After Tomorrow.
+2005 turned out to be a monumental year for the young actor with Proof and Jarhead, but the year reached a peak for Gyllenhaal with his portrayal of Jack Twist in the highly lauded Brokeback Mountain.
+His performance earned him his first Academy Award nomination in 2006 along with a win at the BAFTAs in London.

-Over the next few years, Gyllenhaal starred in such films as "Zodiac" (2007), "Rendition" (2007), "Brothers" (2009), as Dastan in "Prince of Persia: Sands of Time" (2010), as Jamie Randall in "Love & Other Drugs" (2010, earning his first Golden Globe nomination in 2011), and "End of Watch" (2012).
+Over the next few years, Gyllenhaal starred in such films as Zodiac (2007), Rendition (2007), Brothers (2009), as Dastan in Prince of Persia: Sands of Time (2010), as Jamie Randall in Love & Other Drugs (2010, earning his first Golden Globe nomination in 2011), and End of Watch (2012).

-Gyllenhaal's other recent and notable screen credits include "Prisoners" (2013), a Golden Globe and BAFTA-nominated performance as Louis Bloom in "Nightcrawler" (2014), "Southpaw," "Everest," and "Demolition" (2015), a BAFTA-nominated performance in "Nocturnal Animals" (2016), and "Velvet Buzzsaw" (2019).
-In 2019, he also joined the Marvel Cinematic Universe as comicbook supervillain Mysterio in "Spider-Man: Far From Home.
+Gyllenhaal's other recent and notable screen credits include Prisoners (2013); a Golden Globe and BAFTA-nominated performance as Louis Bloom in Nightcrawler (2014); Southpaw, Everest, and Demolition (2015); a BAFTA-nominated performance in Nocturnal Animals (2016); and Velvet Buzzsaw (2019).
+In 2019, he also joined the Marvel Cinematic Universe as comic book supervillain Mysterio in Spider-Man: Far From Home.